Jeet-Desai/ACE-DBMS/README.md

 # Advanced Crime Examination (ACE) Database Management System

 Welcome to the Advanced Crime Examination (ACE) Database Management System.
 This system is designed to streamline and enhance the operations of the ACE crime investigation agency.
-It provides a comprehensive platform for managing crime-related data, facilitating efficient and effective investigation processes.
+It provides a comprehensive platform for managing crime-related data, facilitating efficient investigation processes.

 ## Features